oveits/katacoda-scenarios/jenkins-build-docker-images_upgraded/JenkinsFirstLoginCreateAdminUser.md

-As described in the Web Page, we need to access the Linux console of the Jenkins container and the access key:
+As described in the Web Page, we need to access the Linux console of the Jenkins container and read the access key from a file.
+Let us read the contents of the file into a variable named PASS:

-`docker exec -i jenkins \
+`PASS=$(docker exec -i jenkins cat /var/jenkins_home/secrets/initialAdminPassword)`{{execute}}
-    bash `{{execute}}

 cat /var/jenkins_home/